Suizer98/docker-arcgis-enterprise/README.md

 This command explicitly specifies the Linux AMD64 platform for better compatibility when running on Mac with Docker Desktop or OrbStack.

+## One time authorisation

+Please refer to this [website](https://enterprise.arcgis.com/en/server/10.9.1/install/linux/silently-install-arcgis-server.htm) to do one time authorisation for your .prvc provisioning file, if you want to generate .ecp file for arcgis server.

 ## Original Repository

 For the original project and full documentation, please visit: